anonaddy/anonaddy/SELF-HOSTING.md

 sudo nano /etc/supervisor/conf.d/anonaddy.conf
 ```

-Enter the following inside (change user and command location if you need to):
+Enter the following inside (change user, command location and the number of processes if you need to):

 ```
 [program:anonaddy]